 We ask that all members of our community adopt social distancing to mitigate the spread of the

 The School’s maintenance staff performed a deep cleaning to sanitize the school facilities.
 Stevenson has purchased an electrostatic disinfectant sprayer and incorporated its use in our cleaning regimen.

-Stevenson is operating via remote learning until April 20.
+Stevenson is operating via remote learning until further notice.
 This may be altered or extended as conditions change.

 Stevenson is maintaining continuity of our curriculum.